By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 Adam Chen (General Manager at Analogix Semiconductor) gave a ten-minute talk at TEDxCSTU 2025 May 18th on how to use AI to make apps.
 Many thanks to Adam!
-I wrote up Adam’s guide as a PowerPoint for my students and assigned it to them as homework for Saturday.
+I wrote up Adam’s guide as a PowerPoint for my students and assigned it as homework .
+All of them built apps.

 Watch Adam's talk on YouTube.
 You can also see Adam's slides.
 See a list of 81 apps by Adam at PromptBox.cn.